BenouaklilHodhaifa/Markov-HMM/README.md

 # Markov-HMM

-In this repo, you'll find some practical examples on how using HMM's (hidden markov model).
-There is three main notebooks:
+In this repo, you'll find some practical examples on how to use HMM's (hidden markov model).
+There are three main notebooks:

 ## 1. markov.ipynb:

 This is an implementation of markov chains.
-We created a markov chain based on Sherlock Holmes stories where at the end we where able to generate text with the same original style.
+We created a markov chain based on Sherlock Holmes stories where at the end we were able to generate text with the same original style.
 This is an example of the results:

 ```
 0.  my dear holmes i went to bed and the note with which the crime was committed so as